OpenScienceLabs/opensciencelabs.github.io/content/programs/incubator/index.md

 #### Peer review of scientific Python Projects via pyOpenSci

-For all Scientific Python projects under the Open Science Labs Incubator program, the evaluation process will be conducted via [pyOpenSci](https://www.pyopensci.org/), a community-led organization that offers peer reviews of Python software to enhance its quality, usability, and
+For all scientific Python projects under the Open Science Labs Incubator program, the evaluation process will be conducted via [pyOpenSci](https://www.pyopensci.org/), a community-led organization that offers peer reviews of Python software to enhance its quality, usability, and